-Dr. Monticone has authored and co-authored more than 100 scientific contributions in peer-reviewed journal papers, book chapters, and peer-reviewed conference proceedings, receiving more than 2500 citations, and has given over 20 invited talks and seminars.
+Dr. Monticone has authored and co-authored more than 100 scientific contributions in peer-reviewed journal papers, book chapters, and peer-reviewed conference proceedings, receiving more than 5000 citations, and has given over 40 invited talks and seminars.
 His papers have appeared in several high-impact journals, including Physical Review Letters (three times selected as “Editor’s Suggestion”), Nature Nanotechnology, Proceedings of the IEEE, Optica, and Science.
 Some of his research work has been picked up by national and international media outlets, such as BBC, NBC News, The Huffington Post, and Time Magazine.
-Over the last few years, he has received several research and teaching awards, including the Michael Tien ’72 Sustained Excellence and Innovation in Engineering Education Award from Cornell University (2020), the Leopold B. Felsen Award for Excellence in Electrodynamics (2019), the AFOSR Young Investigator Program Award (YIP) from the U.S. Air Force Office of Scientific Research (2018), the Inaugural Margarida Jacome Dissertation Award, awarded by The University of Texas at Austin, the 2017 Raj Mittra Travel Grant Award, a WNCG Student Leadership Award and the H.L.
-Bruce Graduate Fellowship, both from UT Austin, an IEEE Antennas and Propagation Society Doctoral Research Award, an IEEE Photonics Society Graduate Student Fellowship, and the Best Student Paper Award at the conference Metamaterials’2013.
+Over the last few years, he has received several research and teaching awards, including the Michael Tien ’72 Sustained Excellence and Innovation in Engineering Education Award from Cornell University (2020), the Leopold B. Felsen Award for Excellence in Electrodynamics (2019), the AFOSR Young Investigator Program Award (YIP) from the U.S. Air Force Office of Scientific Research (2018), the Inaugural Margarida Jacome Dissertation Award from The University of Texas at Austin (2017).
 Dr. Monticone is serving as a reviewer for several journals and international conferences, and has been a member of the organizing committee of the Metamaterials congress series since 2015.
 Dr. Monticone is a member of the IEEE, the American Physical Society (APS), the Optical Society of America (OSA), and is a full member of the International Union of Radio Science (URSI).